![]() |

 thick insecticide fog in a small shed to 2 days in other patients whose homes were

-fumigated by their parents.
+fumigated with th chemical.
 Six patients had aplastic anemia and one had acute

 lymphoblastic leukemia.
 The physicians also cited research showing leukemia in farmers has